Navigation

 • Smoking – smokers are 2 x more likely to get gum disease

-If you’re new tp flossing, or if you only clean between the teeth occasionally, your gums may bleed a little at first.
+If you’re new to flossing, or if you only clean between the teeth occasionally, your gums may bleed a little at first.
 Plaque may have built up between the teeth, irritating the gums and potentially causing infection.
 The body’s response will be to send more blood to the infected area.
 This is why the gums may appear red, swollen or bleed.

 If you floss too hard or use the wrong tool, you could damage the gum and cause bleeding.
-Learn how to ‘floss like a boss’ from these short videos.
-Or try using interdental brushes or other tools, like GUM Soft-Picks, which many people find easier to use than floss.

 • Pregnancy – hormonal changes during pregnancy can make the gums more sensitive